jadilorenzo/obsidian/Shakespeare SB/Original Sonnet.md

 Time, the invisible glass streaming sand
 Is louder than a screaming sea to me.
 Neurons electricity firing
+Does brightness and banging stay cognition?
+Does brightness and banging free conception?
+Is silence empty if emptiness is silent?
+Is silence empty if silence is empty?
+Is silence void if silence void of sound is?
 - - - - - - - - - - - - -